hubmapconsortium/antibody-api/README.md

 If this variable is set to True, then searches from the UI will use Elastic Search directly.
 If False then UI search queries will take place through the Search API.

+You will need to specify the FLASK_APP_BASE_URI because of OAUTH2 redirection to the original application from the Gateway.

 Use the local ELASTICSEARCH_SERVER, and SEARCH_API_BASE.
 Set the UUID_API_URL (used to get the unique identifier for the antibodies), and the INGEST_API_URL (used to store the .pdf files) the in test space (same space as Search API above).